Queensland, South Australia, Western Australia, Tasmania and the Northern Territory have closed their borders.

 Western Australia, Tasmania and the Northern Territory require truck drivers to fill in entry passes or arrival forms before crossing the border.

-The National Cabinet has required non-essential businesses to close.
+The National Cabinet required non-essential businesses to close; however, governments are now liberalising their restrictions cautiously.

 Government support for business